wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.9.2 - 2013/09/13 =
+* Features :
+	* Added option to show product prices in widget, shortcode and search function drop down.
+	* Credit to George Papanikolaou (Greece) for suggesting this feature.
+* Fixes :
+	* Use browser protocol http or https on page load fix in v2.1.9.1 caused sites that use Minify plugins to crash on update.
+Updated style url and script url to fix Minify conflict.
+	* Thanks to Roy Vella (USA) for reporting the issue and the wp-admin and ftp access to his site to find and fix the bug.
+* Localizations :
+	* Romanian updates by Balanean Corneliu

 = 2.1.9.1 - 2013/09/10 =
 * Features :
 	* Added 'View Docs' link from the top of each admin panel to that menus section on the plugins docs.